avine/avine-cv/README.md

 You'll also be able to change the source code in the `src/` directory and see the result on the fly.
 (by the way, to stop the local server, just press `CTRL+C` in the terminal).

-2. To build the app locally in a "prod" environment execute `npm run env:prod`.
+2. To build the app locally in a "prod" environment execute `npm run env:prod` (or `npm start` which is an alias).

 ## About the package.json scripts